altruios/namshubettulpa/public/namshubettuple/the-undernet.md

 ~Bulging out from that boundary...~
 ~Shattering the well-ordering of her thoughts...~
-~No matter what she tried - they refused to be put inside.~ ~And since she hadn’t learned how to put anything but lists...~ ~She tried just without the lists and to her surprise, it worked...~
+~No matter what she tried - they refused to be put inside.~ ~And since she hadn't learned how to put anything but lists...~ ~She tried just without the lists and to her surprise, it worked...~
 //(IMAGE LINKS GO HERE)
 ~They exploded out of the board to the left of her perception.~ ~Fading into nothing - they were still burned into her brain, but that had...~ ~Hurt - she had a splitting headache.~
 "R::Oh...
-That’s what she’s after."
+That's what she's after."
 "M::What?"
 ~Martha asked through gritted teeth.~
 "R::Are you alright, did that hurt?"